'Bits of Australia' Video references

 17. Surfers Paradise stubby holder -

-stubby holder is a fabric or foam sleeve that is designed to thermally insulate a beverage container, like a can or bottle.
+a stubby holder is a fabric or foam sleeve that is designed to thermally insulate a beverage container, like a can or bottle.

 18. Sydney Harbor bridge -